 Everyone seems to think that Halloween is the best time of year to read about ghosts, murder, and haunted houses, but the truth is, summer should be crowned the official season of scary stories — at least, for those of us who go camping.
 When you're deep in the woods, with nothing but the the sounds of mysterious animals and the light from a crackling fire to keep you company, it's the perfect time to enjoy one of the year's

 If you have ever gone camping, whether it was at a campground with your family, in someone's backyard with friends, or off the beaten trail all by yourself, you know the experience isn't complete without two very important things: s'mores and scary stories.
 There is just something about being outside and under the stars that makes eating massive amounts of sugar and swapping

 Grab some bug spray, a flashlight, and your security blanket and head into the woods with one of these nine

 horror novels that are perfect for reading around the campfire.
 'The Luminous Dead' by Caitlin Starling

 Science fiction meets horror in this gripping novel about a caver on a foreign planet whose expedition takes her to deeper, darker places than she could have ever imagined.
 This is a sharp tale of psychological terror that will certainly keep you awake long after everyone is asleep.

 Click here to buy.
 'The Invited' by Jennifer McMahon

 The Invited, a dark and twisty novel about a couple who builds a haunted house in the woods of Vermont.
 On purpose.
 But just because this husband and wife help create the home doesn't mean they're safe from its danger.
 Click here to buy.
 'Wakenhyrst' by Michelle Paver

 In 1913, historian Edmund Stearne commit a gruesome murder with an ice pick and a hammer, but what drove him to do it?
 That's what Maud, his daughter and the protagonist of Michelle Paver's

 In this spellbinding young adult novel, a 17-year-old girl still grieving the loss of her sister is forced to build a new life in a strange town that her ancestors — and monsters — have called home for centuries.
 Will she and the other Founders be able to keep the residents safe from the Gray, a lifeless dimension with a growing body count, or will she become its next victim?

 Click here to buy.
 'Flight or Fright: 17 Turbulent Tales' by Stephen King and Bev Vincent

 If you, like Stephen King, have a fear of flying, you may or may not want to pick up this collection edited by Bev Vincent and the Master of Horror himself.
 Featuring 17 stories about scary situations 31,000 feet in the air,

 Middlegame, award-winning author Seanan McGuire her own twist on the traditional gifted child horror novel in this dark fantasy novel about a pair of young twins and the man who created them to be gods.
 Click here to buy.
 'The Poison Thread' by Laura Purcell

 The Silent Companions author Laura Purcell spins a scary story about a young seamstress who claims to have the power to take a life with her needle and thread.
 Is she serious about her ability, or seriously delusional?
 Readers will have a lot of fun finding out.
 Click here to buy.
 'Growing Things and Other Stories' by Paul Tremblay (July 2)

 The Cabin at the End of the World, Paul Tremblay.
 Featuring mothers and monsters, ghosts and global catastrophe, demons and disappearances and several characters from his previous works, Growing Things is a great camping companion, for those who are brave enough.
+Click here to buy.